Crime scene tech shows evidence during trial for Maryland mother's alleged murder of her child

 Randle later admitted to detectives that she "took it too far" and hit the child 15 to 20 times with a belt until she was unconscious.
 She called Britten to help before determining that Dinkins was dead, according to charging documents.

-The courtroom was silent as the prosecution asked crime scene tech Nicholas Palmer to show the jury key pieces of evidence, including the belt allegedly used to beat Dinkins to death, the pieces of Saran Wrap that her body was found in, and the suitcase that was used to conceal her body.
+The prosecution asked crime scene tech Nicholas Palmer, with the Maryland State Police, to show the jury key pieces of evidence, including the belt allegedly used to beat Dinkins to death, the 15 layers of Saran Wrap that her body was found in, and the suitcase that was used to conceal her body.

 Palmer told the court that he spent June 11, 2025, processing the home on Elk Nest Drive where Dinkins lived with her mother and Britten.